 New NLP Insights For Healthcare Plans

-One US health payer using SyTrue’s NLP OS ™ platform has identified new cost savings, and new ways for pricing risk for its partners.
-As Kyle Silvestro puts it, “Whether it’s new or old issues, our NLP-platform payer clients find entire HIT divisions discovering new value in their data.”
+One U.S. health payer using SyTrue’s NLP OS ™ platform has identified new cost savings, and new ways for pricing risk for its partners.
+“Whether it’s new or old issues, our NLP-platform payer clients find entire HIT divisions discovering new value in their data,” states Silvestro.

-A striking example: document splitting using machine learning on the NLP. platform.
+A striking example: document splitting using machine learning on the NLP platform.
 Healthcare data come from many sources (structured and unstructured), all tough to normalize for analytics.
-A 5-year patient record may be 500 pages, arrive as a PDF (or low-resolution PNG file via fax).
+A 5-year patient record may be 500 pages long and arrive as a PDF (or a low-resolution PNG file via fax).
 It must then be read or undergo OCR to render it usable.
 Those 500 pages may then show over 700 encounters and reflect over 70% of that patient’s data.
-So the document must be split and classified as multiple documents showing each of 700 encounters.
+So the document has to be split and classified as multiple documents showing each of the 700 encounters.
 This is crucial in complex care cases.

 It’s equally important as MACRA rolls out this year.
 As HIMSS 17 discussions showed, MACRA is a key focus for many in 2017, and all the new technologies will support the organizations that target it seriously.